In vitro fertilisation: Cost

-Costs of IVF can be divided into direct and indirect costs.
-Direct costs include the medical treatments themselves, including doctor consultations, medications, ultrasound scanning, laboratory tests, the actual IVF procedure, and associated hospital charges and administrative costs.
-Indirect costs include the cost of addressing any complications, compensation for the gestational surrogate, patient travel costs, and lost hours of productivity.
+IVF costs can be divided into direct and indirect costs.
+Direct costs include medical treatments themselves, including doctor consultations, medications, ultrasound scans, laboratory tests, the actual IVF procedure, and associated hospital charges and administrative costs.
+Indirect costs include the cost of addressing complications, compensation for the gestational surrogate, patient travel, and lost productivity.
 These costs can be exaggerated by higher age in the woman undergoing IVF treatment (particularly those over the age of 40), and the increased costs associated with multiple births.
 For instance, a pregnancy with twins can cost up to three times that of a singleton pregnancy.
 While some insurances cover one cycle of IVF, it takes multiple cycles of IVF to have a successful outcome.
 A study completed in Northern California reveals that the IVF procedure alone that results in a successful outcome costs $61,377, and this can be more costly with the use of a donor egg.

-The cost of IVF reflects the costliness of the underlying healthcare system rather than the regulatory or funding environment, and ranges, on average for a standard IVF cycle and in 2006 United States dollars, between $12,500 in the United States to $4,000 in Japan.
+The cost of IVF reflects the costliness of the underlying healthcare system rather than the regulatory or funding environment, and ranges, on average for a standard IVF cycle and in 2006 United States dollars, between $12,500 in the United States and $4,000 in Japan.
 In Ireland, IVF costs around €4,000, with fertility drugs, if required, costing up to €3,000.
 The cost per live birth is highest in the United States ($41,000) and United Kingdom ($40,000) and lowest in Scandinavia and Japan (both around $24,500).

 The high cost of IVF is also a barrier to access for disabled individuals, who typically have lower incomes, face higher health care costs, and seek health care services more often than non-disabled individuals.

 Navigating insurance coverage for transgender expectant parents presents a unique challenge.
 Insurance plans are designed to cater towards a specific population, meaning that some plans can provide adequate coverage for gender-affirming care but fail to provide fertility services for transgender patients.
 Additionally, insurance coverage is constructed around a person's legally recognised sex and not their anatomy; thus, transgender people may not get coverage for the services they need, including transgender men for fertility services.